-Supporting Bats: Why They’re Crucial Pollinators and How to Help Them Thrive 🦇🌸
+Supporting Bats: How to Help Them Thrive 🦇🌸

 When we think of pollinators, bees and butterflies often come to mind.
 But did you know that bats play a vital role in pollination, too?
 These nocturnal creatures are often misunderstood and underappreciated, yet they contribute significantly to ecosystems worldwide.
+It’s important to note that, worldwide, there are many pollinating bats.
+In southwest Washington, none of our indigenous bat species are pollinators; but they are still crucial to biodiversity, and they eat a lot of problematic insects.
 Let’s explore why bats are essential pollinators and how we can support them in our local environments!

 Why Are Bats Important Pollinators?

-2. Pollinating Unique Plants Bats are especially important for pollinating plants with large, pale, or white flowers that open at night, such as agave (used to make tequila), bananas, mangoes, and durian.
+2. Pollinating Unique Plants In the tropics, bats are especially important for pollinating plants with large, pale, or white flowers that open at night, such as agave (used to make tequila), bananas, mangoes, and durian.
 Many of these plants have strong, musky fragrances that attract bats.

 3. Long-Distance Flyers Bats can travel long distances in search of food, helping to cross-pollinate plants that are far apart.
 This contributes to genetic diversity and resilience in plant populations.